Hydra (genus): Transcriptomics

 Different Hydra cell types express gene families of different evolutionary ages.
 Progenitor cells (stem cells, neuron and nematocyst precursors, and germ cells) express genes from families that predate metazoans.
 Among differentiated cells some express genes from families that date from the base of metazoans, like gland and neuronal cells, and others express genes from newer families, originating from the base of cnidaria or medusozoa, like nematocysts.
 Interstitial cells contain translation factors with a function that has been conserved for at least 400 million years.

+In popular culture

+In the video game Terra Invicta, the aliens attacking the Earth come to be nicknamed "hydras" due to their similarity to the real-world animal.
+They share a number of common traits, such as tentacles around their mouth, tissue regeneration, and lacking senescence.